openharmony/communication_dsoftbus/README.md

 >A device can proactively discover a smartphone only when the smartphone has the Visible to all nearby devices feature enabled.
 (This feature is available in Settings > Super Device > Visible to > All nearby devices.)

->A device can proactively discover a smartphone only when the smartphone has the Visible to all nearby devices feature enabled.
-(This feature is available in Settings > Super Device > Visible to > All nearby devices.)

 **1. Discovery**

 -   **Publishing process**